 There is no reason to worry though because as lenders are starting to be more flexible in how they assess contract workers due to increasing numbers.
 This has allowed lenders to view finances in alternative ways such as if an applicant has been operating this way for a while and is in a current contract then sometimes a ‘day rate’ is able to be assessed.

 Lenders that assess on day rate will typically times that day rate by five then by 46 weeks.
 They know that a Contractor is unlikely to work for the full year even if holidays aren’t paid for, hence the outcome of 46 weeks.
 This is hugely popular for IT Contractors who tend to pick and choose their contracts.

-It’s a good idea, not just for Self Employed applicants, but for anyone thinking of applying for a mortgage to get organised in advance in order to speed up the mortgage application.
+It’s a good idea, not just for Self Employed in Nottingham applicants, but for anyone thinking of applying for a mortgage to get organised in advance in order to speed up the mortgage application.
 It’s understandable no-one likes paying tax more than they have to but it’s important to remember that if a self-employed applicant is wanting to apply for a mortgage then lenders will be wanting to see healthy levels of sustainable earnings over a reasonable length of time.

 When looking into the topic of zero-hour contracts, it is possible for this type of applicant to get a mortgage too.
 Again, Lenders will want 12 months earnings before an applicant can apply and consider taking an average of earnings over a full year.

 Date Last Edited: November 21, 2023